 Whether you are the CEO or the customer service agent we all have a vast number of thoughts each day of which far to many are repetitive and negative.
 The challenge for each of us is to become mindful of those thoughts and begin to understand which of them are helping us and which are hindering us.

-‘What if they don’t like my idea?
-Why does my boss look so serious?
-It must be my slides.
-I knew I should have used less bullet points. ‘
+‘What if they don’t like my idea, why does my boss look so serious?

-‘What if the video doesn’t play?
-I bet they know more than I do on this.
-What will I do if they ask me a question I don’t know the answer to?’
+‘What if the video doesn’t play, I bet they know more than I do on this topic, what will I do if they ask me a question I don’t know the answer to?’

-If they do then you are half way there as now you are aware of them you need to tell yourself that nothing good will come from playing those debilitating thoughts over and over again in your mind.
-They will create your perception of your audience and your entire experience which will result in a reality leaving you feeling very uncomfortable; as you well know.
+If they do, then you are half way there.
+At least you are aware of these troublesome thoughts.
+The challenge now is to tell yourself that nothing good will come from playing those debilitating thoughts over and over again in your mind.
+They will create your perception of your audience and your entire experience.

 Where are those thoughts coming from?